 It is interesting to reflect that these knights look much as the knights would have looked at the Battle of Shrewsbury in 1403.

 This holds up the roof in the centre of the church and is a very typical and fine piece of Tudor carpentry.
-It has been painted a pale green colour and is best appreciated from the gallery.
+It has in the past been painted a pale green colour.
+It is best appreciated from the gallery.
 There is in fact another Tudor truss holding up the roof at the east end.
 This has always been covered in plasterwork and cuts off the top of the central East lancet window.
 It now has a modern icon of Christ in Glory painted on the plaster.